Herbal: Legacy

 It is sometimes forgotten that the plants described in herbals were grown in special herb gardens (physic gardens).
 Such herb gardens were, for example, part of the medieval monastery garden that supplied the simples or officinals used to treat the sick being cared for within the monastery.
 Early physic gardens were also associated with institutes of learning, whether a monastery, university or herbarium.
 It was this medieval garden of the fourteenth to sixteenth centuries, attended by apothecaries and physicians, that established a tradition leading to the systems gardens of the eighteenth century (gardens that demonstrated the classification system of plants) and the modern botanical garden.
 The advent of printing, woodcuts and metal engraving improved the means of communication.
 Herbals prepared the ground for modern botanical science by pioneering plant description, classification and illustration.
 From the time of the ancients like Dioscorides through to Parkinson in 1629, the scope of the herbal remained essentially the same.

 The greatest legacy of the herbal is to botany.
 Up to the seventeenth century, botany and medicine were one and the same but gradually greater emphasis was placed on the plants rather than their medicinal properties.
-During the seventeenth and eighteenth centuries, plant description and classification began to relate plants to one another and not to man.
+During the seventeenth and eighteenth centuries, plant description and classification began to relate plants to one another and not to humans.
 This was the first glimpse of non-anthropocentric botanical science since Theophrastus and, coupled with the new system of binomial nomenclature, resulted in "scientific herbals" called Floras that detailed and illustrated the plants growing in a particular region.
 These books were often backed by herbaria, collections of dried plants that verified the plant descriptions given in the Floras.
 In this way modern botany, especially plant taxonomy, was born out of medicine.
 As herbal historian Agnes Arber remarks – "Sibthorp's monumental Flora Graeca is, indeed, the direct descendant in modern science of the De Materia Medica of Dioscorides."